rust-lang/book/nostarch/chapter09.md

 Listing 9-13: A `Guess` type that will only continue with values between 1 and 100

-First we define a struct named `Guess` that has a field named `value` that holds an `i32`.
+First we create a new module named `guessing_game`.
+Next we define a struct in that module named `Guess` that has a field named `value` that holds an `i32`.
 This is where the number will be stored.

 Then we implement an associated function named `new` on `Guess` that creates instances of `Guess` values.
 The `new` function is defined to have one